 Often, people will only appoint a loss assessor when they are unsatisfied with their insurance company’s proposed settlement or when their claim has been denied.
 Though a loss assessor is always useful to have during these times, the earlier in the process a loss assessor is involved, the greater chance of increasing your claim they have.

-Many policyholders will go through the entire, arduous process of liaising with the insurance company themselves, and all the stress that involves at an already trying time, only to have their claim denied or be paid significantly less than they deserve.
+Many policyholders will go through the entire, arduous process of liaising with the insurance company themselves.
+After that process, and all the stress it involves at an already trying time, they may still have their claim denied or be paid significantly less than they deserve.

 Appointing a loss assessor early in the process increases the chance of a better settlement, and it also frees up your time.
-You no longer have to deal with the insurance company personally, as the loss assessor will take care of all the paperwork and negotiations for you, allowing you to get on with getting your life back to normal.
+You no longer have to deal with the insurance company personally, as the loss assessor will take care of all the paperwork and negotiations for you.
+This allows you to get your life back to normal.
 For many policyholders this alone can be invaluable as they work to recover from the distress of the fire, flood, impact or theft that led to the claim.